djmcgregor/training/modules/beginner.md

         - There is no need to set up an `upstream` remote right now

 #### Code Editor
 7. Setup your editor of choice.
-Personally, I like developing in [Visual Studio Code](https://code.visualstudio.com/) (VSC).
+Personally, I like developing in [Visual Studio Code](https://code.visualstudio.com/) (VSC), but there are many options.
     - VSC has a ton of convenient keyboard shortcuts, and you can create even more custom ones.
 [Cheat sheet](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf)
-0. If using VSC, install the following extensions to get started
+0. If using VSC, I recommend installing the following extensions to get started
     - [Git Graph](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph) - great for seeing repo history
     - [GitHub Pull Requests and Issues](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github) - great for creating issues from key phrases such as `# TODO`
     - [Markdown Preview Enhanced](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) - preview markdown right in VSC